 What are the SAT requirements for students to be admitted to Seton Hall University?

-Seton Hall University typically requires applicants to be in the top 23 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1210 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1140.
-The estimated average SAT composite for admitted freshman is 1280 out of 1600.
-The school ranks #6 in New Jersey for highest average SAT composite score.
-A competitive SAT score is critical as 79 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+Seton Hall University typically prefers applicants to be in the top 32 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1150 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1070.
+The average SAT composite for admitted freshman is 1230 out of 1600.
+Seton Hall University ranks #6 in New Jersey and #197 in the nation for highest average SAT composite score.
+A competitive SAT score is critical as 87 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|